 Having used one, I can also tell you that they don’t really work very well and tend to melt if used on warm grill grates.
 They are a viable option for cleaning the more delicate ceramic and porcelain coated grates, however.
 Just don’t use them while your grates are still warm.

 A grill brush should be sturdy, durable and above all, safe.
 Its construction materials should be fire resistant and light in weight.

-A grill brush should feel solid in your hand.
+A BBQ cleaner should feel solid in your hand.
 Nothing on your brush should be loose or wobbly.
 The head and the handle should be firmly attached to each other, and there shouldn’t be any loose bristles or other signs of weakness.